ochococo/OOD-Principles-In-Swift/docs/isp.md

-#The Interface Segregation Principle
+#🚧 The Interface Segregation Principle

 > Make fine grained interfaces that are client specific.